Leonid-Mizhiritsky/Flights-rating-dashboard/README.md

 - Which country has the best and worst ratings?
 - Which country has the most and least reviews?
 - Did the ratings change over time?
-- Witch aircraft has the best ratings
+- Witch aircraft has the best ratings?
-- Witch aircraft has the most reviews
+- Witch aircraft has the most reviews?

 ## Results and Findings
 For example: If you look at the food ratings on British Airways flights, you’ll notice that passengers from the USA were generally not satisfied, giving an average score of 2.6 out of 5 based on 116 reviews.
 Overall, food ratings remained relatively consistent between 2016 and 2023, except for a noticeable dip in the first half of 2020, likely due to the impact of COVID-19.
 In my opinion, the food quality could definitely use an upgrade.
 Interestingly, the best-rated food was on the Boeing 787 aircraft, with an average score of 3 out of 5 based on 52 reviews and A319 aircraft got an average score of 1.6 out of 5 based on 66 reviews.
 It must be further investigated.